joshcanhelp/josh-to-11/input/symlinked/posts/2024/2024-07-31-personal-data-pipeline.md

 - iCloud contacts are related to Google events when the email address for a contact is found in the event attendees list, `event_emails`.
 We're saying that one source can be combined with the other and used in the same context.
 If we had another source that also used an email address as an index, we could just add another `pipeline` entry and expand the data accordingly.
 - The daily note date should come from the `start_date`, which was converted above.

 One thing that came to mind while thinking through and discussing this with others is the idea of data "layers."
 The **Data Getter** is saving raw JSON parsed out into days but, after that, we just have what we have.
 But, for so many things that we want to do, we're going to be filtering, augmenting, connecting, and transforming this data into what we want.
 In many cases, the processing that's required for one output will be the same as others and duplicating transformations and links would be tedious.
 To help with that, we could define a  set of "pre-processing" recipes that builds new JSON files from our data sources, creating a new source that can be truncated and replaced for each run of the **Processor**.
-This would simplify the recipes and provide smaller datasets to work with.
+This would simplify the recipes and provide smaller datasets to work with. <a id="interested"></a>
 ## Are you interested?

 I want to give you a nod of appreciation for making it this far!